 With Koi, we recommend circulating your pond water once an hour, where as with goldfish, once every two hours.
 If you are unsure you are doing this then you will need to calculate the volume of your pond (use our pond calculator to do this) and then the Litres Per Hour (LPH) of your pond pump.

-We would also recommend a box filter for Koi rather than a pressurised filter, with the exception of the Hozelock Bioforce Revolution pressurised filter, as this can keep up with the waste koi produce.
+We recommend a box filter for Koi rather than a pressurised filter, with the exception of the Hozelock Bioforce Revolution pressurised filter, as this can keep up with the waste koi produce.
 Other pressurised filters can struggle to cope with Koi waste, while working with goldfish ponds beautifully.

 Keeping filter foams clean will ensure your unit is working at its optimum level, but do not be tempted to clean the bio media at the bottom of your filter as this holds the good bacteria that will help with your pond balance.
 Many filters have sludge drains, which are fine to use, but scrubbing the bio media clean can have a similar effect to a water change.

 UVC units, either stand alone or incorporated in your filter system, play a large part in clearing green water from your pond.
 Ultra Violet Clarifiers cause the single cell algae to “flocculate” (stick together), before being pushed through your filter foams.
 This is why it is key to situate any independent UVC units before a filter, because if it is positioned after the algae will disperse and spread out into the pond again.